Jiya-Shukla/AI-Interview-Prep-System/README.md

 # -AI-Interview-Preparation-System

 Major project for college

 ✳️Project Description

 The AI Interview Preparation System is a web-based application that helps students prepare for technical interviews.
 The system uses Artificial Intelligence to generate interview questions and evaluate user answers with feedback and scoring.
 Users can register, log in, attempt AI-generated interview questions, and receive automated evaluation.
-This project is built using Spring Boot, MySQL, and OpenAI API for backend and HTML/CSS/JavaScript for frontend.
+This project is built using Spring Boot, MySQL and OpenAI API for backend and HTML ,CSS , JavaScript for frontend.

 ✳️Features
 ➡️User Registration and Login